 Hard water just means water that has minerals in it.
-The high mineral count is usually comprised of calcium, magnesium, and other minerals that are dissolved in the water.
+The minerals usually include calcium, magnesium, and others that are dissolved in the water.
 You can’t usually see whether or not you have hard water just by looking at it, but you’ll probably be able to tell other ways.
 One way people quickly notice is that they tend to get “ring around the tub” and other mineral deposits in their sinks and bath tubs.
 You can also tell if you have hard water by how it lathers.
-Water with a lot of minerals won’t bubble up as much when soap is added as soft water will.
+Water with a lot of minerals won’t bubble up as much when soap is added.
 You can easily see the difference by comparing plain water with hard water that you mix yourself in this hard water experiment.

-Begin by labeling one cup “plain” and the other “hard” and then put water in each of the two cups.
-Stir a spoonful of plaster of Paris calcium sulfate) into the cup labeled hard.
+Begin by labeling one cup “plain” and the other “hard” and then put soft or distilled water in each of the two cups.
+Stir a spoonful of plaster of Paris (calcium sulfate) into the cup labeled hard.
 It’s not entirely soluble, but that’s okay.
-Just stir it in, and then rest assured that it’s fine for some to sink down to the bottom of the cup.
+It’s fine for some to sink down to the bottom of the cup.
 By adding calcium to the water you are creating your own hard water to test.

 Now put a straw into each cup and begin gently blowing air into the water.
 Both will bubble up somewhat, but the soft water will produce more bubbles.

 You can’t exactly tell from the pictures, but Tyler, with the hard water, worked much harder than Elizabeth to get his bubbles going.

 The plain, soft water clearly suds more successfully.

 Step 3: Show What You Know

 Record the results of your experiment and write about what you’ve learned about water in your science notebook.